 1950s - 1990s: Expansion, Growth and Innovation

 While Norfolk’s medical facilities grew upward and Charlottesville and Harrisonburg’s hospitals grew outward, other communities in Virginia were just starting.
-Based in South Boston, VA, Halifax Regional Health System, Inc. was founded in 1953 to serve Halifax, Charlotte and Mecklenburg counties and surrounding communities.
+Based in South Boston, VA, Sentara Halifax Regional Hospital was founded in 1953 to serve Halifax, Charlotte and Mecklenburg counties and surrounding communities.
 In Hampton, Victoria Boulevard became the new location for Dixie Hospital in 1959.
 Two years later, Williamsburg Community Hospital opened, and The General Hospital of Virginia Beach began serving patients.
 It relocated to its present site in 1965.

 On December 28, 1982, Sentara Norfolk General Hospital gained worldwide fame when America's first in-vitro baby was born.